OpenZeppelin/openzeppelin-contracts/SECURITY.md

 [advisories]: https://github.com/OpenZeppelin/openzeppelin-contracts/security/advisories

 Projects that build on OpenZeppelin Contracts are encouraged to clearly state, in their source code and websites, how to be contacted about security issues in the event that a direct notification is considered necessary.
+We recommend including it in the NatSpec for the contract as `/// @custom:security-contact security@example.com`.

 Additionally, we recommend installing the library through npm and setting up vulnerability alerts such as [Dependabot].

 [Dependabot]: https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-is-dependabot